Ditch the Assumptions: Creating engaging outdoor learning lessons for your students

 Forest Schools: Offering A Fresh Approach To Learning

 I am currently completing a portfolio of work to gain my Forest School Leader 3 qualification.
-Recently, I was lucky enough to participate in Forest School Practical Training with the outdoors group, which has a forest schools training centre based in Exmouth.
+Recently, I was lucky enough to participate in Forest School Practical Training with the outdoors group, which has a forest school training centre based in Exmouth.
 The week-long course was a wonderful experience.
 I learned the practical skills needed […]